adambyer/SDKless/README.md

 The way this works is that each API has a configuration file (or two) which the SDKless library uses to determine what needs to happen in order to get data from that API and return it in the desired format.

-Now, granted, the code in the 1st example could just be put into a separate class and called like the 2nd example.
-But that is not what SDKless does.
-The SDKless class in the 2nd example (and included in this repository) has no API-specific code in it.
+Now, granted, the code in the 1st example could just be put into a separate class and called like the 2nd example, without SDKless.
+But that does not eliminate the need for SDKs.
+The SDKless class in the 2nd example (and in the included demos) has no API-specific code in it.
 No references to any APIs.
 It simply uses the configuration file for the specified API to know what to do.

-And keep in mind that your project now only has one or two library files for SDKless, instead of one for each API you need to integrate with.
-And in many cases, an SDK can be made up of not just one, but several files.
-With SDKless, all APIs are consumed with the same code, which makes for quicker development, cleaner code, and easier troubleshooting.
+No more need to include large SDK libraries; just one or two configuration files for each API.

 This repository includes examples, in JSON configuration files, of this specification applied to several APIs.
-The hope is that these will be expanded upon, and more added, by the community, resulting in a mostly plug-n-play experience when consuming APIs.
-This repository also includes a PHP implementation of SDKless.
+The hope is that API owners everywhere will adopt the SDKless specification and create specification files for their APIs instead of SDKs, resulting in a mostly plug-n-play experience when consuming APIs.
+This repository also includes PHP and Python/Django demo implementations of SDKless.

 The specification supports: